-Building capacity for evidence-based change: Complex evaluation seeks to deliver the support for decision-making for services in 'practice-based' commissioning [32] and NHS England supported Vanguards to investigate their concerns about the level of unplanned admissions and the range of interventions that could be effective in reducing these [33], with a view to re-designing care and promoting health improvement.
-While routinely collected metrics may be used to assess the quality and effectiveness of care provision, the choice of metric needs to be a careful consideration in relation to quality and cost impact.
-Programme teams should invite evaluation that reviews the research evidence and share the findings with stakeholders, committing time and structural change to achieve the kinds of education/self-management, exercise/rehabilitation and telemedicine interventions with selected patient populations [34].
+Building capacity for evidence-based change: Complex evaluation seeks to deliver the support for decision-making for services in 'practice-based' commissioning [33] and NHS England supported Vanguards to investigate their concerns about the level of unplanned admissions.
+A range of interventions could be effective in reducing these [34], with a view to re-designing care and promoting health improvement.
+Routinely collected metrics may be used to assess the quality and effectiveness of care provision and the choice of metric needs to be a careful consideration in relation to quality and cost impact.
+Vanguard evaluation enables an evidence-based approach to improvement but just as health professionals need a full understanding of the conditions they have to treat, academics undertaking evaluation need as full an understanding of the process as possible [35].
+The engagement with the particular health system and a commitment to share the findings with stakeholders requires time and capacity to achieve the best outcomes for selected patient populations [36].

 Conclusion

-Complex programme evaluation was a requirement of each NHS Vanguard sites, designed relative to the local improvements that were planned with services and across health and care systems.
+Complex programme evaluation was a requirement of each NHS Vanguard site, designed relative to the local improvements that were planned with services and across health and social care systems.
 An academic team was recruited to increase capacity, insight and report findings of a local systems transformation.
 Improved evaluation processes may be needed to showcase the value of the investment in ‘new ways of working’ and to sustain system outputs.
-Better evaluation outcomes would be achieved with a) increased access to the frontline services and the process of integration b) contractual processes that enable evaluation teams to share interim findings and engage with complex dilemmas across the system c) clarification on a range of quality outcome metrics that would inform an economic evaluation thus helping commissioning to resist the considerable pressure to view short term cost savings and d) capacity building associated with the relevant research evidence to support local planning.
+Better evaluation outcomes would be achieved with a) increased access to the frontline services and the process of integration b) contractual processes that enable evaluation teams to share interim findings and engage with complex dilemmas across the system c) clarification on a range of quality outcome metrics that would inform an economic evaluation thus helping commissioning to resist the considerable pressure to view short term cost savings, and d) capacity building associated with the relevant research evidence to support local planning.
 National evaluation is currently being undertaken to identify the sustained changes that have taken place.

 Words- 2934